-Concert Choir Course No. H8050EY Elective: Grades 9-12 Prerequisite: None Year-Long 1 credit
+Concert Choir II Course No o.
+H8051EY

+Elective: Grades 10-12 Prerequisite: Concert Choir I or successful Semester 1 credit

+audition

 This ensemble is a large ensemble of advanced singers.
 The ensemble is a performance-oriented group designed to offer the talented singer the opportunity to perform challenging music.
 The students will perform throughout the community and participate in district and state choruses, assessments, and competitions.
 Vocal development and musicianship in the field of choral literature are stressed.
 Performance in all concerts presented by this ensemble is required.